-I would hope that if we can’t afford something, we would turn away immediately… but even if we CAN afford something, I don’t think that necessarily means we need it and should buy it.
+I hope that if we can’t afford something, we turn away immediately… but even if we CAN afford something, I don’t think we should necessarily buy it without a second thought.

 Does that make sense?

-So often, our society obsesses over what we can “afford” that we forget to think about the fact that we most likely NEED far less than we can actually AFFORD.
+So often, our society obsesses over what we can “afford” even though we most likely NEED far less than we can actually AFFORD to buy.

 We save so we can “afford” a bigger house or nicer car.